almet/markdown-doc/articles/dependency-injection.md

 Implementation
 ---------------
-Then, we knew how we wanted to architecture our component but we didn't knew where to start.
+Then, we knew how we wanted to architecture our component but we didn't know where to start.

 Here are the specificities and different steps we passed in when realising